 Virion 334 Cao Thang primarily carries Forever 21 and Zara overruns and is actually very well organized.
 There are 3 floors in total with denim and graphic tees on the bottom floor, workout gear and other tops on the middle floor, and dresses and knit pants on the top floor.
 They also have dressing rooms on the bottom and top floors.
 You’ll need to remove your shoes when you enter and keep any large bags in a locker.
 They accept credit cards and prices are outstanding!
 When I have an urge to shop, this is my go-to!

 If you want to purchase a Vietnamese souvenir that will last you for years, consider investing in a piece of gold jewelry during your trip!
-Buying gold in Vietnam is quite different than buying jewelry in the US because it’s considered more of an investment in precious metals than purchasing a piece of art.
+Buying gold in Vietnam is quite different than buying jewelry in the US.
+It’s more of an investment in precious metals than purchasing a piece of art.
 You’ll pay by weight for the amount of gold in your jewelry plus the cost of any precious stones or jade and a small markup for the craftsmanship.

 So when you invest in gold in Vietnam, you’re not paying what a designer has determined that the piece is worth.
 The item is simply weighed and the price is determined by the current market price for gold.
 You also know that if you were to sell it back that you’d get a fair price, unlike taking used jewelry to a pawn shop in the US.
 Even when I had to get my necklace shortened a bit here, the shop gave me cash for the small piece of leftover chain.